gc-na/cshellwiki.github.io/wiki/wget_english.md

-# [Linux] Bash wget Uso: Download files from the web
+# [Linux] C Shell (csh) wget用法: Download files from the web

 ## Overview
-The `wget` command is a powerful utility for downloading files from the web.
-It supports HTTP, HTTPS, and FTP protocols, making it versatile for retrieving content from various sources. `wget` is non-interactive, meaning it can work in the background without requiring user input, which is particularly useful for automated scripts.
+The `wget` command is a powerful utility used for downloading files from the web.
+It supports various protocols, including HTTP, HTTPS, and FTP, making it versatile for retrieving content from different sources.

 ## Usage
 The basic syntax of the `wget` command is as follows: